-Positive impacts include prevention of air pollution (item 2A of the Assessment) and the release of hazardous materials (item 2C of the Assessment).
+Positive impacts include prevention of air pollution (item 2A of Appendix A) and the release of hazardous materials (item 2C of Appendix A).
 Additional details can be found in the Assessment, Appendix A. All other environmental impacts are considered neutral.